rodrigo-orlandini/nlw5-plant-management/README.md

 * **_React Native_** with **_Expo_**
 * **_Typescript_**

-In addition to these technologies mentioned above, spme other important libraries and tricks were used, such as **_Axios_** to HTTP requests, **_JSON Server_** to simulate data from APIs, animations, notifications, etc.
+In addition to these technologies mentioned above, some other important libraries and tricks were used, such as **_Axios_** to HTTP requests, **_JSON Server_** to simulate data from APIs, animations, notifications, etc.

 Check out the [project official repository](https://github.com/rocketseat-education/nlw-05-react-native) on Rocketseat's Github for more information.